-The Events Committee plans and executes events which are educational, which raise funds, are membership benefits, or are of general interest or amusement to the public.
-Currently the committee is responsible for the Flower and Garden Show booth, BINGO, and the Holiday Party.
+EVENTS COMMITTEE Mission Statement: The events committee plans and executes events which are educational, which raise funds, are membership benefits, or are of general interest or amusement to the public.

-Past activities have included summer garden tours, parade entry with float, precision fan raking marching drill team, walking forest; gardener’s triathlon; Festival of Trees; Celebrity Gardeners’ Auction; mutilated tree protests; and the plant sale.
+Past activities have included a parade entry with float, a precision fan raking marching drill team, a walking forest; the gardener’s triathlon; Festival of Trees; Celebrity Gardeners’ Auction; mutilated tree protests; and the plant sale.

 We need individuals who are good with numbers.
 Maybe you are Type A and very picky about columns and order.
 If so, this might just be the committee for you!
 PlantAmnesty’s Finance Committee meets on a quarterly basis with the Board Treasurer.
 The Annual Report and the elements that go into it are the primary focus of this committee.
 We look to the Finance Committee for input on fundraising ideas and guidance on business decisions.
 Being a gardener is not a prerequisite for this committee – we have plenty of those already.